zhiyhucode/structured-random-phase-retrieval/README.rst

    2. Run ``uv sync`` under the root directory of the project;

-   3. Optionally, run ``uv pip install --no-build-isolation fast-hadamard-transform``, if you have a GPU;

-   4. Activate the environment using ``source .venv/bin/activate``;
+   3. Activate the environment using ``source .venv/bin/activate``;

 3. Navigate to the scripts directory to generate data, e.g.:

    .. code-block:: bash

-      cd experimental/paper/scripts
+      cd experiment
-      python pseudorandom_spectral.py
+      python struct_spec.py

-4. Use the notebooks in ``experimental/paper/notebooks/`` to reproduce the figures from the paper.
+4. Use the notebook ``experiment/visualization.ipynb`` to reproduce the figures from the paper.

 Contributing
 ------------